Zone planting calendar

 Planning windows

-What the timing signals mean
+What the timing data means

 Use these as zone-level guardrails.
 The ZIP calendar and individual plant profiles narrow them down.